sensu/sensu-docs/content/sensu-go/6.0/operations/maintain-sensu/troubleshoot.md

 ##### Logging edge cases

-In some cases where a Sensu service experiences a panic crash, the service may seem to start and stop without producing any output in journalctl.
+If a Sensu service experiences a panic crash, the service may seem to start and stop without producing any output in journalctl.
 This is due to a [bug in systemd][12].

-In these cases, you can try using the _COMM variable instead of the -u flag, to access additional log entries:
+In these cases, try using the `_COMM` variable instead of the `-u` flag to access additional log entries:

 {{< code shell >}}
 journalctl _COMM=sensu-backend.service --since yesterday